-Praised for its overall benefits when it comes to heart and brain health, fish oil is also that nice boost for energy ultimately leading to muscle growth and fat loss.
-With so much going into your body for that pre-workout boost, and so much depletion during that grueling and strenuous workout, fish oil will aid in recovery and ensure you retain those vital nutrients for your benefit.
+Praised for its overall benefits when it comes to heart and brain health, fish oil supplements are also that nice boost for energy ultimately leading to muscle growth and fat loss.
+With so much going into your body for that pre-workout boost, and so much depletion during that grueling and strenuous training session, fish oil will aid in rehab and ensure you retain those vital nutrients for your benefit.

 What is Fish Oil?

 Fish oil is a fatty acid derived from the tissues of oily fish, such as trout, salmon, and sardines.
 What has given fish oil so much attention is the fact it contains omega-3 fatty acids, something your body cannot produce on its own.
 There are three important types of omega-3s: alpha-linolenic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaenoic acid (EPA).

 ALA is most commonly found in plants, while DHA and EPA are in most animal foods.
 For people who eat a lot of fish or other foods high with omega-3s, taking a fish oil supplement is not necessary, but considering smaller doses are also beneficial to help ensure you keep feeding your body with those vital omega 3 nutrients per day.

 Benefits Of Fish Oil

 Fish oil supplements can aid in recovery and speed up the rehab process, allowing for more efficient growth and muscle building.
 Known to possess anti-inflammatory properties, it can be extremely beneficial when working out, or even pre-workout, to get your mind and body right for an effective bodybuilding lift.
 Its ability to reduce muscle soreness (1) is also something very effective when it comes to your body repairing those tiny muscle tears that occur during your sessions.